Skip Navigation

 # When left blank, postgres will use the default role.
 This is

-# the same name as the operating system user that initialized the database.
+# the same name as the operating system user running Rails.

 #username: myapp